jeremenichelli/personal-site/posts/2014-12-11-writing-your-own-css-fluid-grid.md

 ---
-title: Writing your own CSS fluid&nbsp;grid
+title: Writing your own CSS fluid grid
 excerpt: The structure and layout of a website or web app is one of the main decisions made over its design.
 ---